Divine Cities Dwellings

 Mirrors – All homes feature mirrors to change your appearance.
 If you’re dumb enough to spam the use of this feature you’re smart enough to accept the crashing that ends up happening because you’re being spammy.
 Stop it!

 Storage- homes allow you to store your items into the Divine Cities Cloud Storage facility OR you can shove everything into your cell.
 Your choice, your game.
 Linked storages are for the crafting stations.

 Windcreek Cottage was designed to be a bit roomier than Breezehome.
 I wanted something logically located and Heimskr had to go; his house was an eyesore!
 It has a bit of a backstory to it and the basement is hidden for people who don’t like to play with full crafting stations but it’s there if you want to use them.
 If you do not wish to upgrade, the crafting storage is linked to other places in Whitrun for your needs.

 Story: This home was haphazardly built by a travelling magician.
-Unable to be a true mage, he settled for parlor tricks.
+Unable to be a true mage, he settled for parlour tricks.
 He perturbed a ghost in his cellar where his key is.
 Features- special book storage, food storage, full crafting basement which is unlocked by purchasing the upgrades.
 You may also bless your home for four orphans or turn the spare room into a garden room.